-- 93% of the world’s 250 largest companies are now reporting on sustainability.
+- 93 per cent of the world’s 250 largest companies are now reporting on sustainability.

 - Less than 3 per cent of the world’s water is fresh (drinkable), of which 2.5 per cent is frozen in the Antarctica, Arctic and glaciers.
 Humanity must therefore rely on 0.5 per cent for all of man’s ecosystem’s and freshwater needs.

 - Humankind is polluting water in rivers and lakes faster than nature can recycle and purify

 - More than 1 billion people still do not have access to fresh water.